 I trembled with nerves, drinking the tiny cup of strong Arabic coffee in front of me.
 As the credit sequence appeared on the screen I knew he would soon turn and look me in the eyes.
 I held my breath until he said “Mabrouk” and a smile spread wide across his face.
 A soft smile, a reflective smile.
 A genuine smile full of stirred up memories.
 Congratulations he said again, and I released tension in my body that I had been holding for five years.

-Hani said that it was difficult that in many ways Khaled and Eyal’s stories parallel, but ultimately he felt the work was strong, sophisticated and intelligent.
-From his point of view, Khaled’s character is the one that allows Eyal to look into the mirror and see for himself who he has become.
-In that moment I felt deep gratitude to all who have trusted me with their stories, and a great hope that we will transcend the many walls we have built between us on Earth, one story at a time.
+Hani said that it was difficult that in many ways Khaled and Eyal’s stories parallel, but ultimately he felt the work was strong, sophisticated, and intelligent.
+From his point of view, Khaled’s character is the one that allows Eyal to look into the mirror and see for himself whom he has become.
+At that moment I felt deep gratitude to all who have trusted me with their stories, and a great hope that we will transcend the many walls we have built between us on Earth, one story at a time.

 Photography by Xavier Cunilleras